s7manth/tp/docs/DeveloperGuide.md

 | MailXCommandParser     |          |
 | MailAllCommand         |          |

-MailUtil class contains the interaction of TAior with the desktop mail application.
+MailUtil class contains the interaction of TAilor with the desktop mail application.
 All the commands call a `launchMail` method in this class to accomplish their respective functionalities.

 `mail-index` command allows the user to email a specific student in the contact list based on their index, as displayed